thinksalot/notes/vim.md

 * to replace every occurrence of OLD to NEW on current file `:%s/OLD/NEW/g`

 [[src]](http://linuxwave.blogspot.com/2008/05/replacing-words-in-vi.html)

+### Turnoff highlight after a search is done

+`:nohl` Turns off highlight of a previous search if using `set hlsearch` in .vimrc

 ### To search and replace value under the cursor: